-All colleges accept the ACT and SAT equally.
+All colleges equally accept ACT or SAT test scores.

 • The PSAT is given once every year in October.